Mary Dillon (businesswoman)

-Mary Dillon (born 1961/62) is an American businesswoman and CEO of Foot Locker.
-She was the CEO of Ulta Beauty, a beauty retail company, from July 2013 until June 2021, when she became chair.
-She was global chief marketing officer and executive vice president of McDonald's from 2005 to 2010.
+Mary Dillon (born 1962) is an American businesswoman and CEO of Foot Locker.

+Dillon was the CEO of Ulta Beauty, a beauty retail company, from July 2013 until June 2021, when she became chair.
+In May 2019, Dillon announced plans for Ulta to expand its business internationally, beginning with store openings in Canada.

+Dillon was global chief marketing officer and executive vice president of McDonald's from 2005 to 2010.
 She was CEO and president of U.S. Cellular from 2010 to 2013.

-Dillon is a non-executive director of Starbucks.
+Dillon is a member of The Business Council.
+She is a non-executive director of Starbucks.

-In May 2019, Dillon announced plans for Ulta to expand its business internationally, beginning with store openings in Canada.

-Dillon has a bachelor's degree in Marketing and Asian Studies from the University of Illinois at Chicago.

 Dillon was named one of Fortune's most powerful women in 2016.
-In 2016 she became a trustee of the Save the Children Federation.
+In 2016, she became a trustee of the Save the Children Federation.
 In October 2018, she was awarded the Sandra Taub Humanitarian Award for philanthropic leadership.
-In June 2019, Dillon was named one of Barron's best CEOs.
+In June 2019, Dillon was named one of the world's best CEOs by Barron's.
+She was named on Fortune's list of Most Powerful Women in 2023.

-Early life
+Early life and education

-Dillon was born in Chicago and is the fourth among six siblings.
-Her father worked as a steel worker while her mother was a housewife.
-She studied college at the University of Illinois and worked various jobs such as a waitress, a house cleaner, and a bank teller, to acquire money for her tuition.
+Dillon was born and raised in Chicago, Illinois, the fourth of six siblings.
+Her father worked as a steelworker, while her mother was a housewife.
+Dillon studied college at the University of Illinois and worked various jobs, such as a waitress, a house cleaner, and a bank teller, to acquire money for her tuition.
 She earned her bachelor's degree in marketing in 1983.